 Joyce Brennan Award

-Annual Joyce Brennan Award for outstanding contributions to the local arts and culture sector.
+Annual Joyce Brennan Award for outstanding contributions to the local arts and culture sector by an individual.

 History of the Joyce Brennan Award